pessiv/pessiv.github.io/README.md

 # TODO NEXT

+- Installation: Creating a react app
+- Installation: Build a react app from scratch
+- Installation: Add react to an existing project

 # TODO (VIDEO OF) EVENTUALLY

 - Figure out how to make a website with react for Pinkku
+- Install react

 # WRITINGS